google/WebFundamentals/src/content/en/fundamentals/primers/promises/index.markdown

 {% endhighlight %}

-<span class="live-example get-example">[Click here to see that in action](story.json), check the console in DevTools to see the result.</span> Now we can make HTTP requests without manually typing `XMLHttpRequest`, which is great, because the less I have to see the infuriating camel-casing of `XMLHttpRequest`, the happier my life will be.
+[Click here to see that in action](_code/story.json), check the console in DevTools to see the result.
+Now we can make HTTP requests without manually typing `XMLHttpRequest`, which is great, because the less I have to see the infuriating camel-casing of `XMLHttpRequest`, the happier my life will be.

 ## Chaining